 Casa do Açaí

-Casa do Açaí is a hidden shop, with a unpretentious ambiance, in the back streets of rowdy Copacabana.
+Casa do Açaí is a hidden shop, with an unpretentious ambiance, in the back streets of rowdy Copacabana.
 Their “premium” açaí is the pricier alternative offered in the shop, but it is very well worth it.
 In this particular option, their açaí is blended to a grain-free, seamless consistency that is smooth in the mouth.
-It is not too sweet, unlike most places that sell açaí in Rio de Janeiro, that are sugar packed due to the Guaraná syrup (an essential component in açaí) in the mix.
+It is not too sweet, unlike most places that sell açaí in Rio de Janeiro.
+Their açaí is often sugar packed due to the Guaraná syrup (an essential component in açaí) in the mix.
 Whether a newcomer to this trend or not, a mouthwatering experience is granted in Casa do Açaí.

 Rua Siqueira Campos 143, Loja 11, Copacabana.
 Tel: +55 21 3437-1408

 If Amazônia Soul’s açaí is not the real deal, then what is?
 Their açaí is typically made with no sugar, and blended to the creamiest of consistencies.
 With the high price tag attached to it, also comes the high quality, that makes it worth experimenting.
 In case you want something more than just açai, a crab tapioca will prove to be a great order.
-Amazônia Soul is a hidden gem in Ipanema for açaí lovers and those who want a piece of Amazonian Brazil in their mouth.
+Amazônia Soul is a hidden gem in the neighborhood of Ipanema.
+It is located at the same square where every Sunday the famous hippie market in Rio takes place.
+It’s the place to be for those açaí lovers who want a piece of Amazonian Brazil in their mouth.

 Praça General Osório – R. Teixeira de Melo 37, Loja B, Ipanema.
 Tel: +55 21 2247-1028